 Texas Department of Public Safety (DPS): DPS is providing resources in support of Hurricane Beryl and Texas Highway Patrol (THP) are actively monitoring traffic patterns and conditions.
 DPS in Corpus Christi, Weslaco, and the McAllen Border Districts reported THP will be staffing the Disaster District Emergency Operations Centers (DDEOC) in their respective areas and are in communication with TDEM field personnel.
 DPS in Houston, DPS personnel are staffing the DDEOC and THP is monitoring traffic and roadway conditions.
 Troopers are patrolling neighborhoods in Houston where there is no power.
 Conroe and Rosenberg will assist with staffing the DDEOC in Beaumont.
-DPS in Beaumont reported they have run the evacuation routes, reviewed plans, and continue to monitor the weather.
-THP troopers in the DPS Houston and Weslaco regions are patrolling evacuation routes and other highways and will adjust their assignments as the weather changes.
-DPS in Victoria reported they will begin staffing the DDEOC in Victoria.
+DPS in Beaumont ran the evacuation routes, reviewed plans, and monitored the weather prior to landfall.
+THP troopers in the DPS Houston and Weslaco regions patrolled evacuation routes and other highways and adjusted assignments as the weather changed.
 THP continues to staff the DDEOC in Victoria.
 DPS in San Antonio received a request to assist with conducting Level 1 bus inspections for potential evacuations.

-Bus inspections are being conducted at the TDEM warehouse in San Antonio.
+Bus inspections were conducted at the TDEM warehouse in San Antonio.
 DPS Aviation repositioned a helicopter from Austin to Houston on July 9.
 DPS Aviation has helicopters, with hoist capabilities and rescue specialist, in Houston, Dallas, San Antonio, and Edinburg are available.
 Personnel are coordinating at the Houston DDEOC.